Spanning connectivity in a multilayer network and its relationship to site-bond percolation: Numerical results for regular lattices

 \section{Numerical results for regular lattices}

 We numerically evaluated $q_c(M)$ for various regular lattices, including the square, triangular, kagome, and archimedian lattices.
 The results for a regular square grid are shown in Fig.~\ref{fig:squaregrid_results_main}, and for a regular kagome lattice in Fig.~\ref{fig:kagome_results_main}.
 The size of the largest component for the $M$-layer lattice exhibits the usual second-order phase transition at $q = q_c(M)$.
-However, the transitions become increasingly sharp as $M$ increases.
 In Section~\ref{sec:LBincorrect}, we will show a very compelling (yet, incorrect in general) argument as to why the following general lower bound to $q_c(M)$ should hold: $q_c(M) \ge q_c/\sqrt{M}$, where $q_c \equiv q_c(1)$ is the site percolation threshold.
 In Section~\ref{sec:kagome}, we will prove an analytical lower bound to $q_c(M)$ for the kagome lattice---adapting the Scullard-Ziff triangle-triangle transformation technique,---which is seen to be extremely close to $q_c/\sqrt{M}$.